rpalstra/hugo/README.md

 ---

 One of my tests of running Static Website generators.
-If you're on Mac OS and have Homebrew install, simply install Hugo:
+If you're on Mac OS and have Homebrew installed, simply install Hugo:

 $ brew install hugo